laktak/chkbit/README.md

 ## Usage

-First initialize the directory tree you wish to check.
+First, initialize the directory tree you wish to check.

 Here you can decide to run chkbit in

 - `split` mode, where it stores an index in each directory, or
 - `atom` mode, where the index is stored in a single file.

-See pro and cons below.
+See the pros and cons below.

-For example go to the `documents` folder, then run
+For example, go to the `documents` folder, then run

 ```
 chkbit init atom .